Hunter in the Dark: Discover Anomalous Network Activity Using Deep Ensemble Network: Background and Related Work

-To alleviate the problems, security teams are increasingly turning the attention to advanced DL algorithms that could progressive self-learn features; that is, they can learn new representations from old representations by building a stack of learning layers as fixed feature extractors.
-Multilayer perceptron (MLP) \cite{ahmad2011intrusion} is an early kind of feed-forward artificial neural network (ANN) with multiple layers and non-linear activation functions.
-However, its fully connected structure introduces a huge amount of computation, which immensely restricts its practical value on learning the heavy network traffic.
-Convolutional neural network (CNN) \cite{xiao2019intrusion} and recurrent neural network (RNN) \cite{yin2017deep} are two modern paradigms using parameter sharing technique to reduce computational costs, which are so effective to NID.
-CNN extracts spatial-oriented features from security data through convolution calculation, whereas RNN establishes loop connections to capture temporal-oriented features from the learning datasets.
-Since network traffic is one-dimensional data, common designs of CNN family are primitive CNN (ConvNet) \cite{vinayakumar2017applying} and depthwise separable CNN (DSC) \cite{lin2018using}, where DSC has much lower computational cost because it requires fewer multiplications.
-In terms of RNN family, long short-term memory (LSTM) \cite{althubiti2018lstm} solves the problem of vanilla RNN failure in acquiring long-term dependencies and gradient vanishing that it suffers from, which is widely applied in industry.
-Gated recurrent unit (GRU) \cite{xu2018intrusion}, on the other hand, is a simplified LSTM with fewer number of gates and requires much lower computational cost.
+CNN extracts the spatial-oriented features through convolution calculation from the learning dataset, whereas RNN establishes loop connections to capture the temporal-oriented features in the dataset.
+The common designs in the CNN family are primitive CNN (ConvNet) \cite{9064976} and depthwise separable CNN (DSC) \cite{chollet2017xception}, where DSC has a much lower computational cost due to the reduced multiplications.
+In the RNN family, long short-term memory (LSTM) \cite{boukhalfa2020lstm} solves the gradient vanishing problem and the inability of acquiring long-term dependencies in the vanilla RNN and hence is widely used in many application areas.
+Gated recurrent unit (GRU) \cite{cho2014learning}, on the other hand, is a simplified LSTM with a fewer number of gates and has a much lower computational cost.

-To learn the features at various levels of abstraction in order to improve the generalization capability of the model, the neural network is required to construct deeper.
-However, as proved in our previous work \cite{wu2020pelican}, with the depth of the aforementioned plain networks increases, they will suffer from the problem of performance degradation, that is, a reduction in the detection accuracy of the model.
-Densely-ResNet \cite{wu2020densely} and DualNet \cite{yang2020dualnet} are two state-of-the-art designs by reusing features to handle this issue.
-Densely-ResNet is a densely connected residual network.
-DualNet, by comparison, is a densely connected neural network enhanced with a self-attention mechanism.
+Intuitively, to learn the features at various levels of abstraction to improve the generalization capability of the neural network model, the neural network is required to be deeper.
+However, as the depth of the network increases, the network will suffer from performance degradation problem \cite{wu2020pelican}.
+Densely-ResNet \cite{9343142} and DualNet \cite{9346261} are two state-of-the-art designs that address this issue by reusing features.
+Densely-ResNet is a densely connected residual network that can be expanded in both depth and width dimensions.
+But with the increase in width, the computational cost of the model increases greatly.
+DualNet, by comparison, is a two-stage neural network architecture, where the first stage aims to maximally capture spatial and temporal features and the second stage improves the detection efficiency by targeting important features for the final learning outcome.